Road Littered With Bullet Casings After Homicide In Little Haiti

 One of the men was dead on the scene and the second was transported to Jackson Memorial Hospital’s Trauma Center in stable condition.

-There are at least 50 evidence markers with bullet casings next to them, according to CBS4’s Brooke Shafer who is on the scene.
-There is also a bicycle laying in the road and a body covered by a tarp.
+There were at least 50 evidence markers with bullet casings next to them, scattered on the street, near a bicycle laying in the road and a body covered by a tarp.

 The crime scene spans about two blocks.